-"My dear children," the leader monkey said, "There is only one remedy – the fat of monkeys.
+The leader monkey said, “My dear children, there is only one remedy: the fat of monkeys.
 Now you know the danger.”

-"Oh!
-Old man!" these monkeys said, "You have no brain or anything.
-Foolishly you are thinking something, connecting something out of nothing.
-All this is vain thought in your head.
-We are well taken care here of by the king.
+The monkeys replied, “Old man, you have no understanding.
+Foolishly you are thinking something, concocting something out of nothing.
+All this is a vain thought in your head.
+We are well taken care of here by the king.
 We shall not leave this place.
 If you want to go, you go.”

-Vasishtha gave a very short reply, "Your highness!
-That you are subject to death is no wonder.
-That you are living is a wonder."
-Maranam prakrtih saririnam vikrtir jivitam uchyate budhaih.
+Vasishtha gave a very short reply.
+Maraṇaṁ prakṛtiḥ śarīriṇāṁ vikṛtirjīvitamucyate budhaiḥ (Raghuvamsa 8.
+87): “Your highness, that you are subject to death is no wonder; that you are living is a wonder.”
 This is all he said.
-This is a sloka from Raghuvamsa of Kalidasa.
 This is what Buddha also said—that the apparent security of life is an illusion.
-Everything is insecure in this world; that is the truth of the matter.
+Everything is insecure in this world, and that is the truth of the matter.
 This is not merely Buddha’s statement or discovery, or the wisdom of Vasishtha, but also the conclusion of great stalwarts in modern science.
-We do not know science, we do not know philosophy, we do not know anything—nor do we want them, because we are happy.
+We do not know science, we do not know philosophy, we do not know anything—nor do we want to know them, because we are happy.

 Now, our experiences are brought about by certain associations of the conditions of our body with the conditions of things outside.
 Sometimes, the frequency or intensity of the conditions of the world outside goes beyond the capacity of our body to receive its impact.
 Then, we cannot know what is happening outside.
 We cannot know that there is such a thing called heaven, for instance.
 We cannot see celestials with our eyes, because the celestial realm or the heaven that we have heard of is a condition of living, a set of circumstances whose frequency is far more intense than what our bodily conditions can bear or receive.